 We are a Firewise Community and take actions as a community to mitigate fires.
 Here’s the latest full Community Firewise Assessment that was completed for Arrowwood III and our latest program certificate.
 To maintain our program status every year as a community we host Chipping Days and provide opportunities for community members to be trained.

 A free class is being offered by the Tri-Lakes United Methodist Church Emergency Preparedness Group (EPG) to anybody in the community to become certified as a Neighborhood Ambassador in Wildfire Risk Assessments.
 More information about this program is available in their Wildland Fire Risk Reduction Training Program for Neighborhood Ambassadors flyer.
 Anybody who is interested in this type of class through the Association in the future, can contact our Firewise Committee Contact.

-Our Next Community Volunteer Chipping Date: Saturday, June 11th, 2022
+Our Next Community Volunteer Chipping Date: October 8th, 2022

 The AIA board is requesting volunteers.
-If you are interested in helping with or have any questions regarding this effort please contact Steve Merveldt.
+If you are interested in helping with or have any questions regarding this effort, please contact Steve Merveldt.

 An alternative to our community volunteer chipping event is use of a local Slash Disposal.
-These are also great alternatives to smaller items like pine needles and small branches that can not be handled during our Chipping Days.
+These are also great alternatives to smaller items like pine needles and small branches that cannot be handled during our Chipping Days.